Stratio/khermes/README.md

 * [Apache Kafka]() - Kafka™ is used for building real-time data pipelines and streaming apps.

 And of course it is open source itself with a repository on GitHub [Khermes](https://github.com/stratio/khermes)

+## Bugs and Feedback

+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/Stratio/khermes/issues).

 ## Development.
 Want to contribute?
 Great!